 Drive north of Tubbs Lane through Calistoga and you will see a smattering of old guard napa.
 Continue up the 128, and you will pass a field upon which is the romping grounds of a free range pig farm.
 It is the very owner of this farm, a retired firefighter who also drove trucks for native “Calistoga water,” who saved our home in the Tubbs Valley fire.
 We and they sat at ground zero the very night of its ignition.
-Both homes stand (all others in our valley perished), all landscape burned, and our vineyards stand unscathed.
+Both homes stand (all others in our valley perished), landscape scorched, and our vineyards stand unscathed.
 We will be forever indebted.
 Country living reminds us daily of the solidarity of neighborly support.

 Immediately adjacent to this postcard landmark, you will take a hard right down the driveway to the JAX vineyard site tucked far from the highway.
 The vineyard sits to the immediate left as you drive towards the property.
 The alfresco hacienda house and tasting barn setting barn reflect the reality that rare vineyard tastings are intimate and only given by family members or CEO Dan Parrott.
 After all, a family owned business translates to wearing many hats and sharing that passion themselves.

 Sitting on the west side of the property, the vineyard features volcanic alluvial soil because of its proximity to Mt.
 St. Helena.
 That volcanic soil is what creates an ideal environment for root water absorption.
 Equally noteworthy are the extreme diurnal temperature variations (daytime heat intensity contrasted by chilly evenings).
 The heat imparts deep color and complexity to our fruit while the cooler evenings help maintain acidity and structure.